 Heat pump and wind turbine manufacturing have further boosted the state's economy.
 Johnson Controls invested \$35 million, creating 782 jobs, to make heat pumps.
-The facility and resulting product would qualify for the Advanced Manufacturing Production Tax Credit (45X) and the Energy Efficient Home Improvement Tax Credit (25C).
 Siemens Gamesa expanded its wind turbine facility in Hutchinson with a \$50 million investment, adding 130 jobs.
-This facility, which qualifies for the 45X tax credit along with the Clean Electricity Investment Tax Credit (48E), creates demand for wind turbines, and highlights Kansas's growing role in clean energy and advanced manufacturing.
+This facility creates demand for wind turbines, and highlights Kansas's growing role in clean energy and advanced manufacturing.

-What would the "Big, Beautiful Bill" mean for Kansas energy?
+What will the "Big, Beautiful Bill" mean for Kansas energy?